Azure/PSRule.Rules.Azure/docs/customization/enforce-codeowners.md

 ## Testing locally

-To test the custom rule within Visual Studio Code, see [validating locally][4].
+To test the custom rule within Visual Studio Code, see [How to install PSRule for Azure][4].
 Alternatively you can test the rule manually by running the following from a PowerShell terminal.

 ```powershell
 Assert-PSRule -Path '.ps-rule/' -Module 'PSRule.Rules.Azure' -InputPath . -Format File
 ```

-  [4]: ../validating-locally.md
+  [4]: ../install.md#with-visual-studio-code

 ## Sample code